Dherse/masterproef/content/3_translation.typ

 == Tunability & Reconfigurability <sec_tunability_reconfigurability>

 #info-box(kind: "definition")[
-    *Tunability* is the ability to change the value of a parameter at runtime to impact the behavior of the programmed device.
+    *Tunability* is the ability to change the value of a parameter at runtime to impact the behaviour of the programmed device.
 ]

 Tunable values are values that can be interacted with, by the user, at runtime.
 They can be any non-signal value in the user's program, typically numerical values, that the user defines as being tunable values.
 These values can be seen as tuning-knobs that the user can access at runtime to change the behaviour of their circuit, and to implement their own custom feedback loops.
 Tunable values can impact several parts of the design at once, for example, a single value may determine the center frequency of operation of a bank of filters, all of them being tuned at once.
 This makes tunable values especially powerful as their impact can be propagated through the entire design.